 Take time to find the best Ice Cream in Bali

 Bali is hot and ice cream is always high on the kids list of things to eat, especially as we are on holidays.
 Now I’m sure the kids couldn’t care half the time as long as its ice cream but for Mum’s and Dad’s try to point them in the direction of Paletas Wey and Gusto Gelateria (located in Jl Mertanadi Northern Seminyak), Massimo in Sanur, Lello Lello in Seminyak, Wala Gelato at Le Meredien Resort Jimbaran and Gaya Gelato in Ubud.

 If you are after things to do in Ubud with kids, a visit to Ubud Royal Palace with its beautiful gardens and architecture, is a must.
 The front section of the palace is open daily to the public and nighttime dance performances with gamelan orchestras and Balinese dance perform each night.

-Part of Finns Recreation Club (formerly The Canggu Club) is Ten Pin bowling at Strike.
+Part of Finns Recreation Club (formerly The Canggu Club) is ten pin bowling at Strike Bowling Bali.
 The boys tested it out on our extended family trip and had a great time.
 An excellent activity for any rainy Bali days.